 We know that DNA is a molecule made up of two strands.
-We also called that double helix.
+We call it the double helix.
 It contains all of our genetic information.
-It is a huge part of science today, and we are learning more and more about the human genome every day.
 But back in the 1950s, no one cared much about DNA or understood its purpose.

-We all know that genes are passed down.
-However, scientists didn’t really care about how this happened.
-Because DNA appeared relatively simple, researchers didn’t think it could do something as important as to hold genetic information.
+Because DNA appeared relatively simple, researchers didn’t think it could do something as important as holding genetic information.
 Chemists and physicists were interested in it but didn’t consider its link to genetics.

-X-Ray crystallography is the only way to see DNA at the time.
+X-Ray crystallography was the only way to see DNA at the time.
 A Professor of Indiana University, Prof. Salvador Luria studied viruses.
-He needed to use the technique, but he wasn’t interested in learning how.
-So he sends Watson, a PhD student, to go to Europe and learn for him.
+He needed to use the technique, so he sent Watson, then a PhD student, to Europe to learn it for him.

-In Europe, he went to a conference to learn about the technique and was fascinated when he learned that DNA was likely a very regular, simple shape.
-He thought it was a puzzle he could solve.
-So he transferred to work under the founding father of X-Ray crystallography, Sir Lawrence Bragg, to learn more.
+Watson was fascinated when he learned that DNA was likely a regular, simple shape.
+He transferred to work under the founding father of X-Ray crystallography, Sir Lawrence Bragg, to learn more.

-It was here at Cambridge University where he met 34-year-old physicist Francis Crick.
+It was there at Cambridge University where he met 34-year-old physicist Francis Crick.
 He was immediately drawn to Crick due to his intelligence.
-Not to mention that he shared the same belief about the importance of DN.
+Not to mention that he shared the same belief about the importance of DNA.
 So the two quickly started working together to figure out what exactly the molecule did.

-Lesson 2: Things gets tough as they competed with others that were also studying DNA.
+Lesson 2: Things got tough as the pair competed with others that were also studying DNA.

 But they soon found out they weren’t the only ones interested in DNA.
 Maurice Wilkins, the scientist whose conference speech inspired Watson to look at DNA in the first place, was hard at work looking at the molecule too.

-Wilkins was pretty new at X-ray crystallography.
+Wilkins was new at X-ray crystallography.
 He had the help of his assistant Rosalind Franklin, who was good at it.
 Franklin considered Wilkins more of a colleague than a boss.
-She also had her own interest in looking at DNA.
-Which resulted in their strained relationship.
+She also had her own interest in looking at DNA, which resulted in their strained relationship.

 Linus Pauling of the California Institute of Technology was a famous chemist.
-They believed that he was looking to win a Nobel Prize, too.
-He is interested in studying DNA.
-To the point that he asked Wilkins for a copy of his DNA photograph.
-However, Wilkins purposely gave him the photo.
+Crick and Watson believed he was looking to win a Nobel Prize, too.
+And he was interested in studying DNA.
+He even asked Wilkins for a copy of his DNA photograph.

-They used Pauling’s technique of building a large 3D model, something the English community frowned on.
-Crock had watched Franklin make measurements with her X-rays and used this information to deduce it had a helical structure.
+They used Pauling’s technique of building a large 3D model, something the English community frowned upon.
+Crick had also watched Franklin make measurements with her X-rays and used this information to deduce it had a helical structure.

 Lesson 3: Watson and Crick persevered through difficulties, and their breakthroughs in genetics won them a Nobel Prize.

 Surprisingly, even these roadblocks didn’t stop the determined scientists.
-During a year-long break from DNA study, they worked at Cambridge that made Sir Bragg happy enough to keep them.
+During a year-long break from DNA study, the work they did at Cambridge made Sir Bragg happy enough to keep them.

-When Watson and Crick came across a manuscript from Linus Pauling that showed his attempt at describing DNA’s structure, they rekindled their intense interest in it.
-Most importantly, they noticed that Paulings had made a big, college-level mistake in his research.
+When Watson and Crick came across a manuscript from Linus Pauling that showed his attempt at describing DNA’s structure, their interest reignited.
+They also noticed that Paulings had made a big mistake in his research.

 When they presented Sir Bragg with their manuscript findings, he decided he would let them study it again.
 They all knew that Pauling’s mistake was going to be a huge embarrassment.
 If they didn’t act quickly, he would fix it and take all of the glory.